pjc42/jupyter-nim-kernel/README.md

 # Minimal Nim kernel for Jupyter

 This is a rough adaptation of https://github.com/brendan-rius/jupyter-c-kernel .
 It's mostly functional, there are probably bugs lurking around.

+**There's a nim based version, which I will be focusing work on, here : [Inim](https://github.com/stisa/INim)**

 Look at [example-notebook](https://github.com/stisa/jupyter-nim-kernel/blob/master/example-notebook.ipynb) for some examples.